 - Actions.
 A long list of specific things we will do to ensure our commitment to the tenets put forth in this policy.

 To ensure these actions are carried out, our vestry authorized the annual appointment of an Environmental Officer/Champion.
 This person’s primary job is to be vigilant in our church’s adherence to this policy and to address any issues or concerns regarding it through interactions with vestry or members of our congregation.
+This position is currently held by Ian Bowden.

 In the process of drafting and creating our Environmental Policy, we found few online resources or templates were available.
 Therefore, we happily make this policy available to other churches and institutions who are looking for a “starter document” from which to craft their own policy.